-In this guide I’ll explain how to remove the keyboard and replace the internal memory module in a HP Compaq nc6400 series laptop.
+In this guide I’ll explain how to remove the keyboard and replace the internal memory module on a HP Compaq nc6400 series laptop.

-HP Compaq nc6400 laptop has two memory slots.
-One of them could be easily accessed from the bottom but the second one is hidden under the keyboard.
-In order to replace the memory module in the internal slot you’ll have to remove the keyboard.
+HP Compaq nc6400 has two memory slots.
+One of them can be easily accessed from the bottom but the second one is hidden under the keyboard.
+In order to replace the internal module you’ll have to remove the keyboard.

-First of all, turn off the laptop, unplug it from the power adapter and remove the battery.
+First of all, turn off the notebook, unplug it from the power adapter and remove the battery.

-Place the keyboard upside down on the palm rest.
-The keyboard is attached to the motherboard via two flat ribbon cables.
+Place the it upside down on the palm rest.
+You will find two flat ribbon cables connected to the motherboard.